hmakelin/gisnav/docs/vitepress/docs/system-architecture.md

 - Update simulation services to use `ubuntu:jammy` and `ros:humble` instead of the older `ubuntu:focal` and `ros:foxy`.
 - Ensure we use the same ubuntu base image for `glances` (and not e.g. alpine)
 - Update `qgc` from `focal` to `jammy`
-- Ensure we use our ubuntu base image also for `qgis`
 :::

 ```mermaid